timtraining/teneo-twilio-ivr-example-connector/README.md

 If the output parameter `twilio_endCall` with the value `true` exists, the call will be ended.

 ### twilio_speechModel
-If the output parameter 'twilio_speechModel' exists, it will be used to set a custom speech model.
+If the output parameter `twilio_speechModel` exists, it will be used to set a custom speech model.
 Allowed values are: 'default', 'numbers_and_commands' and 'phone_call'.

 ### twilio_inputType
-If the output parameter 'twilio_inputType' exists, it will be used to set a custom input type.
+If the output parameter `twilio_inputType` exists, it will be used to set a custom input type.
 Allowed values are: 'dtmf', 'speech' or 'dtmf speech'.
 DTMF allows the end user to enter a number using the keypad of the phone.
 User must press # to mark end of the input.